natanil-m/Quantum-Global-Optimum-Finder/README.md

 ## High-Level Description

 QGMF is an iterative quantum algorithm that shifts a function along the y-axis to efficiently search for the global minimum.
 It employs variational quantum search (VQS) to count negative values and determine the global minimum.
-The paper provides a detailed explanation of the algorithm.
+The paper (not finished yet) provides a detailed explanation of the algorithm.

 ## Usage